Here is a nice and easy way to fancy up your cupcakes for Halloween. Don't worry about decorating them when you can just dress them up.

 - Silhouette File or your own design (I had to upload it in a zip file in order to get it on the site.
 If this doesn't work, or you just want the file, you can email me or PM me and I'll get it to you)

 To get started, I cut up a cupcake liner to kind of get an idea of how big it would need to be.
 It looks like a good 9 inches should be long enough for most cupcakes.
 I went a little longer and then just cut off the excess.
-From my experimenting (Photo 6) I decided it was best to not have a straight liner or a circle curved liner.
-It seemed like an oval shape works out nicely for not being too wide (Photo 8) or too tight (Photo 9).
+From my experimenting I decided it was best to not have a straight liner or a circle curved liner.
+It seemed like an slightly curved shape works out nicely for not being too wide or too tight.

-- Create an oval and and use that to line up your design.
-Don't have it as extreem as my half circle one, but don't have it go straight.
-(I don't have my original screen shots so you don't see the oval in my images but you can see the curve I created.)
+- Create an oval and use that to line up your design.
+Don't have it as extreme as my half circle one, but don't have it go straight.
+(I don't have my original screenshots so you don't see the oval in my images but you can see the curve I created.)